Early Childhood Behavior Health (ECBH)

-Youth Eastside Services’ Early Childhood Behavioral Health (ECBH) Program uses new evidence-based parent education curriculum to help parents build healthy and positive relationships with their infant or toddler.
+Youth Eastside Services’ Early Childhood Behavioral Health (ECBH) Program uses two new evidence-based parent education curriculums to help parents build healthy and positive relationships with their infant or toddler.
 It offers parents the opportunity to build and support social and emotional skills in themselves and their young child that lay the foundation for a healthy and successful life.

 We use two leading intervention models — Promoting First Relationships (PFR) and Parent-Child Interaction Therapy (PCIT) — that research has shown to be effective in helping parents understand and regulate their child’s behavior, build a strong and stable relationship with their child, and ensure that their child is meeting key developmental milestones.

 Do you know someone that could use these services?
 Or would you like to share the information with your community groups?
 Download and print our flyer today!

 Promoting First Relationships (PFR)

 PFR is an evidence-based curriculum that helps parents understand their child’s social and emotional needs and nurture their child’s social and emotional development.
 PFR supports parents to experience joy and confidence in their relationships with their young children.

 What are the goals of PFR?

 - Promote children’s social-emotional development through responsive, nurturing caregiver-child relationships.

 - Develop positive parenting strategies and secure, healthy relationships.

 - Build understanding of the social-emotional needs of young children, and how parents can meet those needs